pH-7/MyDreamLife.eu/README.md

 Although both domain names were available, I distractedly typed a different name (maybe because I was speaking to people and drinking in the same time ...).

-After the payment made, I sadly noticed my mistake but it was already too late..
+After the payment made, I sadly noticed my mistake, but it was already too late...
 Anyway, "MyDreamLife.eu" is actually "MyNewDream.eu"!
 There is worse in life!

 ## Requirements